-- The following is a brief possible schedule for the Canada West Mountain School 6-day Alpine Skills Week.
+- The following is a brief possible schedule for the Canada West Mountain School 6-day Alpine Skills course.
 Many different variables (such as weather, snow conditions, group experience levels, etc) influence the actual day-to-day schedule and the order in which topics are presented, so the following should be considered a general outline only.

 All of the course planning will take place by phone, email and/or in person at our office in the weeks and days leading up to the course.
 You will receive a comprehensive package after you have registered, detailing all of the critical areas to plan and prepare for.
 Areas covered are equipment, pre-course training, menu planning, logistics and weather.

 Meet in Squamish - Preparation and tone setting (2 hours)

 Skills covered: introductions, course objectives, gear review, communication, safety awareness, logistics planning.

 Rock climbing and rope skills review (4 hours)

 Skills covered: rope management review, rope rescue, anchor building